Movistar TV

 Movistar TV is a subscription television service operated by Telefónica.
-Currently, the service is available in Chile, Perú, Colombia, El Salvador, Venezuela and Argentina.
+Currently, the service is available in Chile, Peru, Colombia, El Salvador, Venezuela and Argentina.
 In Spain, this service merged with the satellite platform Canal+, resulting in a new platform called Movistar+.

 History

 The service was started as a commercial test pilot in the city of Alicante in 2001 and later extended to some major cities such as Madrid and Barcelona in April 2004.
 In 2013, Movistar Imagenio was rebranded to Movistar TV.

 As of March 2006, coverage has yet reached the whole of Spain.
 Major cities and province capitals are covered, but not rural areas or minor cities.
 It is possible for users to check on-line if the service is available for their phone line on the Movistar website.

 The channel line-up includes some international English-language channels, such as CNN International and BBC World News.
 Additionally for certain channels, Movistar TV allows the viewer to switch instantly from the dubbed Spanish versions of foreign-made programs to the original-language version.
 This facility is available for many digital channels such as TCM, Calle 13, FOX and Disney Channel but not for national terrestrial/digital channels such as TVE, Antena3 or Telecinco.